DylnH/Engineering_4_Notebook/README.md

 ### Assignment Description

 In this assignment we were tasked to create a calculator that could add, subtracted, multiply ,and divide.
 The catch however, was to do all that, using only one function.
 By using "doMath" you are able to "do math" and solve simple math equations.
+The program can be exited out of and can give you the option to calculate again.
+This assignment will nt take you long, if you know which function to use.

 ### Evidence